Kaňovice (Frýdek-Místek District)

 Kaňovice (Kaniowitz, Kaniowice) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

 Etymology

 Kaňovice was named after an official named Káňa (Kania), who was commissioned to establish the village.

 Geography

-Kaňovice is located in the Moravian-Silesian Foothills, on its border with the Ostrava Basin.
-It lies in the historical region of Cieszyn Silesia.
+Kaňovice is located about 7 km northeast of Frýdek-Místek and 10 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
+It lies in a flat landscape on the border between the Moravian-Silesian Foothills and Ostrava Basin.

 History

-The village was established in 1613 of the initiative of Jan Bruntálský of Vrbno, the owner of the Friedek state country.
+The village was established in 1613 of the initiative of Jan Bruntálský of Vrbno, the owner of the Frýdek estate.
 In 1636, the village had 22 homesteads, a mill and a pond.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
-After World War II it was restored to Czechoslovakia.
+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+There are no protected cultural monuments in the municipality.
 The Chapel of Saint Hedwig was built in 1868.